MohdNishan/nuxt-client/docs/services/ZOO-Project-Full-Documentation.rst

 ZOO-Project Nuxt UI Setup Documentation
 =======================================

 This documentation provides a step-by-step guide for setting up and running the Nuxt-based UI for the ZOO-Project.
-It combines the original instructions provided by Gérald with additional troubleshooting steps encountered during the setup.
+It combines the original setup instructions with additional troubleshooting steps encountered during the process.

 Prerequisites
 -------------